Brinxu/Data-Scientist-Nanodegree/README.md

 # Udacity-Data-Scientist-Nanodegree

 This repository contains my projects for Udacity's Data Scientist Nanodegree.
-In this project, I took classes including **software engineering**, **data engineering**, **experimental design & Recommendation**.
+In this project, I took classes including **machine learning**, **software engineering**, **data engineering**, **experimental design & Recommendation**.
 I gained comprehensive knowledge and hands-on experience in data science.
 Below is a list of projects I completed in the program.
 You can find each project under one folder.

 ## [Project 1: Predicting loan Status](https://github.com/Brinxu/Data-Scientist-Nanodegree/tree/main/L1%20-%20Introduction%20to%20Data%20Science)